christinewang5/dotfiles/README.md

 - Check "Load preferences from a custom folder or URL"
 - Set folder to `/Users/christinewang/dotfiles/System/iTerm2`

-## vimrc / zshrc
+## all other dotfiles
-- `./makesymlinks.sh` to create dotfiles from home directory
+- `./makesymlinks.sh` to create links between the files in this directory to the actual dotfiles used in the home directory